ATR 42: ATR 42-600

 During October 2007, the launch of the ATR 42-600 series was announced.
 Akin to the ATR 72-500, the -600 series featured the PW127M as its standard engine (providing 5% additional thrust, thus improving performance on short runways, in hot weather, and at high altitude); the "boost function" activates the additional power as needed.
 It also features a glass cockpit flight deck, complete with five wide LCD screens, that replaced the previous electronic flight instrument system; additionally, a multipurpose computer enhances flight safety and operational capabilities.
 Avionics supplied by Thales provides CAT III and required navigation performance capabilities.
 It also includes lighter, more comfortable seats and larger overhead baggage bins.
 According to the third issue of its EASA's Type Certificate, ATR 42-600 is ATR's marketing designation for the -500 series when fitted with the new avionics suite) or "glass Cockpit".
 The ATR 42-600 designation is not recognised by EASA as a certified aircraft model or variant, and is not used on ATR certified/approved documentation; instead, only "Mod 5948", "ATR 42-500 with Mod 5948", "ATR 42-500 fitted with NAS", or "ATR 42-500 600 version" is used.

 ATR 42-600S

-The ATR 42-600S is the STOL (short takeoff and landing) variant of the -600.
-The aircraft is capable of operating from runways as short as 800 m with up to 42 passengers.
+The ATR 42-600S was the STOL (short takeoff and landing) variant of the -600.
+The aircraft was planned to be capable of operating from runways as short as 800 m with up to 34 passengers, and 890 m fully seated (48 passengers) on short routes.
 ATR launched the ATR 42-600S at the ERA General Assembly, with 20 commitments including from Elix Aviation Capital (10 aircraft) and Air Tahiti (two aircraft).
-Certification is expected for the second half of 2022 before first delivery.
+Certification was expected for the second half of 2022 before first delivery.

+In November 2024 ATR decided to halt development of the 42-600S, due to "a reduced addressable market compared to the initial forecast".

+ATR 42-600/-600S HighLine Edition

+The ATR 42-600 and ATR 42-600S HighLine had an executive cabin layout, otherwise it is the same as its original counterpart.